- How is Science Rising responding to the coronavirus pandemic?

 Who is organizing Science Rising?

 A core group of organizing partners is playing a lead role in coordinating, organizing, and promoting Science Rising.
-The Union of Concerned Scientists supports and maintains the Science Rising calendar of events.
+The Union of Concerned Scientists supports and maintains the Science Rising website and events listings.